alwaysdata/documentation/src/content/en/docs/web-hosting/services/index.md

 - It must runs in `foreground`, not fork and leave [^2].
 - When needing to be reached from an external application, bind it to `::` (_IPv6_) and a port from `8300` to `8499`.
 - Log files for running services are located at `/home/[account]/admin/logs/services/`, containing services' outputs.
-	- An extract of those logs is presented in the administration’s interface (**Logs** - 📄).
+	- An extract of those logs is presented in the administration panel (**Logs** - 📄).
 - Current processes are accessible via the **Advanced > Processes > Services** menu.
 - The restart of a service sends the `SIGHUP` signal.
 - If a service fails repeatedly within a short period of time, it will be automatically disabled.
-- The language versions used by default are those specified in the **Environment** menu of the administration interface.
+- The language versions used by default are those specified in the **Environment** menu of the administration panel.
 It is possible to choose another version using the *Environment variables*.

 The optional *Monitoring command* allows you to specify a command used to check the service's status.
 When this command returns an error code, the service is restarted.
 E.g. you can ping the service on the assigned port (i.e. *8300*):